drkvogel/retrasst/notes/big-list.md

 double-click sample/box
     current chunks upper boundary is here (check valid) next chunk (if present) lower boundary is here

+StoreUtil class -> namespace? hmm

+sorter combos - populate/implement-/

+find destination boxes - faster method using sequence?
+    nick's method -
+        build map of boxes first, groups of many samples will map to each box TfrmRetrieveMain::btnLocateClick
+                if(dao.findBox())

+sort racks using rack position instead of name?
+  P.P.S.
+I ended up using the c_rack_number.position to sort the structures.
+Different layouts follow different naming conventions

+chunks fill in situ if manual
+ select row - 'chunk here'?
+auto chunk - populate chunks only when ok is pressed

+show rows - show all by default chunks "start, end" - use real values

 ## Retrieval Assistant